 Effects of High pH and High Alkalinity on Pesticides

-To determine if a chemical is affected by high alkalinity, carefully review the product's label.
+To determine if a pesticide is affected by high pH or high alkalinity, carefully review the product's label.
 A call to the manufacturer may be needed to find the information for some chemicals.

 Adjusting Alkalinity with Acids

-Many greenhouse operators inject acid (e.g., phosphoric, nitric, or sulfuric acid) into water with problematic high levels of alkalinity.
-Acidification of water having high pH but low alkalinity is rarely necessary.
+Acidification of water having high pH but low alkalinity is rarely necessary, but many greenhouse operators inject acid (e.g., phosphoric, nitric, or sulfuric acid) into water with problematic high levels of alkalinity.
 The use of acid injection should be considered very carefully for several reasons.
 First, it is an extra step in production which will require additional materials and equipment.
 Second, acids are dangerous to handle and may damage some injectors and piping systems.
 Third, phosphoric or nitric acid are sources of P and NO3, so the regular fertilizer program may need to be modified to take into account the addition of these nutrients.
 This would depend on how much acid must be used to neutralize the alkalinity and reduce pH.
-Fourth, sometimes acid injection causes the solubilization of normally precipitated (unavailable) forms of trace elements resulting in levels toxic to plants.
+Finally, sometimes acid injection causes the solubilization of normally precipitated (unavailable) forms of trace elements, resulting in levels that are toxic to plants.

 The amount of acid required to reach the desired pH (i.e., neutralize alkalinity) is determined by laboratory titration of a water sample with the appropriate acid or by a calculation procedure.
-Some "fine-tuning" may be needed later when actual inject ion is started.
-Acid is always added prior to the addition of fertilizer or other chemicals.
+Some "fine-tuning" may be needed later when actual injection is started.
+Acid is always added to water prior to the addition of fertilizer or other chemicals.

 The acids commonly available to growers include phosphoric, sulfuric, nitric, and citric.
 Table 3 lists criteria for choosing the right acid for your situation: relative safety, neutralizing power, cost, and nutrient content.
-In our experience, the most effective and widely used acid is sulfuric acid; however, this is one of the most hazardous acids to use.
-For low amounts of alkalinity removal, phosphoric acid may be the acid of choice.
-However, we do not advocate adding more than 2.25 fluid ounces of this acid to 100 gallons of water, because of the amount of P one would add.
+One of the most widely used acids is sulfuric acid; however, this is one of the most hazardous acids to use.
+For low amounts of alkalinity removal, phosphoric acid may be a better option.
+However, adding more than 2.25 fluid ounces of phosphoric acid to 100 gallons of water is not recommended, because of the amount of P that would be added.
 Nitric acid is theoretically ideal because it adds nitrate nitrogen; but it fumes and is highly oxidizing, making it very difficult and potentially dangerous to handle.
 Citric acid is a weak organic acid and a solid, making it safer than the other three; but it is much less effective, and therefore more expensive to use.